Digital hygrometer displaying indoor humidity level at 45% in a modern living room

 Think of relative humidity as a measure of how much water the air in your house can hold at a specific temperature.
 Moisture in warm air is more than in cold air, so summer days are often muggy and winter days dry.
 The outdoor temperature and the season do matter; however, there are other factors at play as well.

-High indoor humidity levels (excess humidity) can be a source of problems.
+High humidity (excess humidity) can be a source of problems.
 Many people suffer from respiratory difficulties and allergies due to the growth of mold and mildew in wet areas.
 The dust mites, tiny creatures that thrive on dead skin cells, are also in their element in high humidity.
 This aggravates asthma and allergy symptoms, hence the cycle of sniffles, coughs, and itchy eyes.

 On the flip side, low humidity (think: winter dry air) is no less of a challenge.
 Dry air can be irritating to your sinuses, which may in turn result in respiratory infections and aggravation of pre-existing conditions like asthma.
 Have you ever woken up with a scratchy throat in the winter?
 Low humidity could be the reason.
 The dry air can also be a nightmare for your skin, which becomes dry and itchy.